-Students must maintain a minimum cumulative GPA of 2.70 or higher to remain in good academic standing.
+Students must maintain a minimum cumulative GPA of 2.0 or higher to remain in good academic standing.
 The Registrar's Office reviews student academic standings at the end of each term (Summer, Fall, Winter 1, Winter 2, Spring 1, Spring 2).
 The Financial Aid Office reviews student academic standings and SAP at each scheduled loan disbursement in a term.

-Each student must complete all courses with a total grade point average of 2.70 or better with no more than one grade of D+ or lower on his/her academic record.
+Each student must complete all courses with a total grade point average of 2.00.
 Students may only be placed on Academic Probation one time.
 If a student is placed on Academic Probation for a second time, he/she will automatically be released from the graduate degree program and will not be eligible for reinstatement.